Little Spoon Baby Food Review

 - Organic and non-GMO

-- Fresh food unlike baby food bought in-store
+- Fresh food, unlike in-store baby food

 - Babyblends are cold-pressed to retain vitamins and minerals

 - Ready to heat and eat